-- 8) In case of an absence during an external examination session (May or November), the student must inform the DP coordinator as soon as possible, at the latest within one hour following the start of the exam.
+2) In case of an absence during an external examination session (May or November), the student must inform the DP department leader as soon as possible, at the latest within one hour following the start of the exam.
 Supporting documentation has to be provided at the earliest opportunity.
-In such a case the IB will be informed, who will decide whether exam security can be maintained such that the exam can be completed at a later time (and no later than 24 hours after the original time), whether a final grade can be awarded based on the work the student has already completed or whether the student will have to defer to a later exam session. - 9) Any IBDP candidate is normally eligible for a final IB grade only if all work has been submitted for internal and external assessment components.
-When the student fails to attend an examination, or submit work for a component and there are no special circumstances, no grade is awarded for the subject by the IB.
-If the candidate is deemed eligible for a final grade, despite not submitting work for every component (due to acceptable adverse circumstances) marks for the missing component(s) will be calculated using an established procedure by the IB.
+In such a case the IB will always be informed, who will decide whether exam security can be maintained such that the exam can be completed at a later time (and no later than 24 hours after the original time), whether a final grade can be awarded based on the work the student has already completed or whether the student will have to defer to a later exam session.

+- 3) An IBDP candidate is normally eligible for a final IB grade only if all work has been submitted for assessment.
+When a student fails to either attend an examination, or to submit work for a component and there are no special circumstances, no grade is awarded for the subject by the IB. - If a candidate is deemed eligible for a final grade, despite not submitting work for every component (due to acceptable adverse circumstances) marks for the missing component(s) will be calculated using an established procedure by the IB.
 This is either based on the candidate's marks for completed components and the distribution of marks of other candidates in the same subject, or on a combination of coursework mark(s) and the school's predicted grade(s).